MoshiurShuvo10/Java-SE8-Streams-and-Lambdas/README.md

   sum += numbers[i] ;
   }
 ```
 Here, we're specifying how to iterate the loop, and how to add the values to the sum.
-Here, i and sum variables are being mutaed repeatedly.
+Here, i and sum variables are being mutated repeatedly.
 Its called external iteration.

 ## Internal Iteration
 We just specify just what to do but not how to do.